Mohamedsaad27/University-Housting/README.md

 - **Real-Time Updates**: Users can track the status of their applications in real-time through their personalized dashboards.

-- **Messaging System**: A built-in messaging system allows users to communicate with landlords and property managers directly through the platform.

 ## Getting Started

 ### Creating an Account